RestrictedUser/liri-node-app/README.md

 # liri-node-app
- Description: This application was made to provide users commands through terminal for spotify songs/concert venues/ and movie info
+ Description: A fun application for movie/music and concert fans to search for information from multiple API's on their favorite musicians and movies.

  COMMANDS: